Mississippi's congressional districts

-Mississippi is currently divided into 4 congressional districts, each represented by a member of the United States House of Representatives.
+Mississippi is currently divided into four congressional districts, each represented by a member of the United States House of Representatives.
 After the 2020 census, the number of Mississippi's seats remained unchanged.

 Current districts and representatives

-List of members of the United States House delegation from Mississippi, their terms, their district boundaries, and the district political ratings according to the CPVI.
-The delegation has a total of 4 members, including 3 Republicans and 1 Democrat.
+This is a list of United States representatives from Mississippi, their terms, their district boundaries, and the district political ratings according to the CPVI.
+The delegation has a total of four members, including three Republicans and one Democrat.

 Apportionment history

 From 1789 to 1817, the Mississippi Territory was represented in Congress by a non-voting delegate.
 Since becoming a state on December 10, 1817, Mississippi has sent between one and eight representatives to Congress.